Active subtab

 Connect to booted virtual machine from Dashboard

-You can connect to and interact with a VM booted on the secondary (cloud) CFA from the Dashboard using the secured and encrypted web-based VNC connection.
+You can connect to and interact with a VM booted on the secondary (cloud) appliance from the Dashboard using the secured and encrypted web-based VNC connection.
 For this:

 1. Sign in to your account in the Dashboard.